railsadminteam/rails_admin/README.md

 If you set the :inverse_of option on your relations, RailsAdmin will automatically populate the inverse relationship in the modal creation window. (link next to belongs\_to and has\_many widgets)

+:readonly options are automatically inferred on associations fields and won't be editable in forms.

 ### Configuring fields ###

 * exclude_fields field_list